SBoudrias/AST-query/README.md

 as the syntax is somehow terse and you need to loop and use conditionnals a lot.
 AST Query try to hide this complexity behind a declarative façade.

+Making this choice, AST Query does not try to cover a full AST API, but instead answer common needs.

 Getting Started
 ================